norvig/paip-lisp/docs/chapter14.md

 The macro takes as arguments a list of variables to bind, a query, and one or more forms to apply to each retrieved answer.
 Within this list of forms, the variables will be bound to the values that satisfy the query.
 The syntax was chosen to be the same as `multiple-value-bind`.
-Here we see a typical use of `query-bind`, its resuit, and its macro-expansion:
+Here we see a typical use of `query-bind`, its result, and its macro-expansion:

 ```lisp
 > (query-bind (?x ?fn) '(p ?x (?fn c))